TimeDelta/q-vs-c_enc_dec_nonstationary/README.md

 ### Classical vs Quantum
 - Quantum bottleneck features used are each qubit's marginal probability of |0> (for analysis only).
 - For further analysis in the quantum realm only, correlations are made between each model's mean validation series complexity metrics and the mean MWGE as well as the mean VNE of its bottleneck states when going through each series in that set.
+- All quantum models consistently chose the first two qubits as the trash feature indices at every state in each validation series as seen in the [BTFP index histograms](./images/results/btfp_histograms/).
+- The classical models in contrast showed much more flexibility in their chosen trash indices.
 #### Loss Landscape Similarity
 ### Prediction vs Reconstruction
 ### Reccurence